-Under our Executive Incentive Plan ("EIP"), which for 2007 covered the President and Chief Executive Officer, Vice President and Chief Financial Officer and the Vice President (Orion Marine Group), an amount was allocated to a "bonus pool" based on our performance (determined prior to the award of bonuses under the EIP) during the annual performance period.
+Mr. Pearson (our Chief Executive Officer), Mr. Stauffer (our Chief Financial Officer), Mr. Kennedy and Mr. Rose participate in the Executive Incentive Plan ("EIP").
 Bonuses that may be awarded under the EIP are comprised of a formula award and a discretionary award.
 The formula award, which accounts for 75% of the bonus to be awarded under the EIP, is based on our achievement of a consolidated Net Cash Flow target, and is only payable if we meet or exceed 80% of that target.
 The remaining 25% of the bonus amount, which is the discretionary award, is based on mutually-agreed-to individual objectives.
 These individual objectives are established on an annual basis.
 Similar to the formula award, the discretionary award is only available if we meet or exceed 80% of the Net Cash Flow target.
 Earned bonuses under the EIP are payable only if the individual is an employee in "good standing."
 An employee is in good standing under the EIP if the employee (a) has not resigned, (b) has not indicated an intention to resign, (c) has not been notified that his employment has been terminated and (d) is not on a performance improvement plan.